 A Business Management Intern may:

-- Assist with general office work in HR and operational departments
+- Assist with general office work in HR and operational departments.

-- Assist in the write up of policies and procedures
+- Help write up policies and procedures.

-- Check sales reports for accuracy
+- Check sales reports to ensure that they are accurate.

-- Develop and improve user procedures and documentation for management systems
+- Develop and improve user procedures and documentation for management systems.

 A General Office Intern may:

-- Schedule travel arrangements of directors
+- Schedule travel arrangements of directors.

-- Maintain database and filing systems
+- Ensure that database and filing systems are maintained.

-- Prepare and organize conference rooms
+- Preparing and organizinging conference rooms.

 A Healthcare Intern may:

-- Interact with patients to collect medical history relating to previous hospital visits, family medical history, and insurance information
+- Interact with patients to collect medical history relating to previous hospital visits, family medical history, and insurance information for the leading physician.

-- Follow up on outstanding patient accounts
+- Follow up on outstanding patient accounts.

-- Accompany medical personnel during hospital rounds
+- Accompany medical personnel during hospital rounds.

-Highlight Your Accomplishments
+4. Highlight Your Accomplishments

-Flat, Simple Duty:
+- Flat, Simple Duty: Updated the client database.